ns-acheng/stress_test/README.md

 1. Block host to simulate FailClose
 2. Reboot and task scheduler to restart the tool
+3. Collect the log bundle if any error is found
-3. Steering mode changes
+4. Steering mode changes
-4. Dynamic Steering changes
+5. Dynamic Steering changes
-5. Network (NIC) changes
+6. Network (NIC) changes
-6. Perically stAgentSvc resource check
+7. Perically stAgentSvc resource check